 Puddle Jumpers - A Love and (mostly) Hate Relationship

-Head to a community pool this summer and you will likely see plenty of kids in colorful vests called Puddle Jumpers.
+Head to a community pool this summer and you will likely see plenty of kids in colorful vests often refered to as Puddle Jumpers.

 In case you do not know, a Puddle Jumper is a combination life jacket, swim aid and swim vest.
 A child slips his or her arms through the arm floats of the puddle jumper, and then it is buckled behind the back to secure it.
 Puddle Jumpers are approved by the Coast Guard and are considered a type III personal flotation device (PFD).